 Although both terms are pejoratives, people are trying to reclaim the words.
 Otaku has become a subculture in Japan and abroad, with 42% of Japanese teens self-identifying with the term.

-There has also been an attempt by western fans of anime to adopt the term and reclaim wibu/weeaboo from those who would use it negatively.
+There has also been an attempt by western fans of anime to adopt the term and reclaim the wibu meaning (weeaboo) from those who would use it negatively.
 If you’re interested in anime, check out this guide that compares Crunchyroll with VRV.
+So, let’s compare – otaku vs weeb.

-Studies have been conducted into the different types of otaku with the largest subgroup belonging to manga fans at 350,000 individuals.
+Studies have been conducted on the different types of otaku with the largest subgroup belonging to manga fans at 350,000 individuals.

 Other groups include idol otaku, travel otaku, PC otaku, video games otaku, anime otaku, automobile otaku, and more.

-The term otaku casts a wide net and is not something just reserved for anime fans.
+The term otaku casts a wide net and is not something just reserved for anime fans, giving otaku meaning an all-inclusive form.

 In 1989 the term gained notoriety thanks to the media’s adoption of the name ‘the Otaku Murderer’ in reference to Tsutomu Miyazaki.
 However, the term has become less negative over time.